 3. Scope of Work

 Probably, the scope of work is very common in every business or marketing agreement.
 Here you are now going to write down in detail how you are going to achieve the objectives that you described prior to this part.
-In this section, it is important that you specify every scope of work you need to perform.
+In this section, it is crucial that you specify every scope of work you need to perform.
 With this, you will be able to protect yourself from doing extra work apart from what you signed up for.
 Specify what work you must perform.

 5. Propose the Budget